 This example shows a table listing communication peers that are identified by either an IPv4 address, an IPv6 address or a DNS name.
 The table definition also prohibits entries with an empty address (whose type would be "unknown").
-The size of a DNS name is limited to 64 characters.
+The size of a DNS name is limited to 64 characters in order to satisfy OID length constraints.

 '''

 peerTable OBJECT-TYPE

 SYNTAX SEQUENCE OF PeerEntry

 MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "A list of communication peers."

 ::= { somewhere 1 }

 peerEntry OBJECT-TYPE

 SYNTAX PeerEntry

 MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "An entry containing information about a particular peer."

-INDEX { peerAddressType, peerAddress }

 ::= { peerTable 1 }

 PeerEntry ::= SEQUENCE {

+peerAddressType InetAddressType,

+peerAddress InetAddress,

 peerAddress

-peerAddressType InetAddressType,

-InetAddress,

-INTEGER }
+INTEGER

+peerStatus

 peerAddressType OBJECT-TYPE

-SYNTAX InetAddressType

-MAX-ACCESS not-accessible
+SYNTAX InetAddressType MAX-ACCESS not-accessible

 STATUS current

 DESCRIPTION

 "The type of Internet address by which the peer

 is reachable."

 ::= { peerEntry 1 }

 peerAddress OBJECT-TYPE

 SYNTAX InetAddress (SIZE (1..64))

 MAX-ACCESS not-accessible

-STATUS

-current
+STATUS current

+DESCRIPTION

+"The Internet address for the peer.
+The type of this

+address is determined by the value of the peerAddressType

+object.
+Note that implementations must limit themselves

+to a single entry in this table per reachable peer.

+The peerAddress may not be empty due to the SIZE

+restriction.

 '''

-Daniele, et al. Standards Track

-DESCRIPTION "The Internet address for the peer.
-Note that implementations must limit themselves to a single entry in this table per reachable peer.
-The peerAddress may not be empty due to the SIZE restriction.
 If a row is created administratively by an SNMP operation and the address type value is dns(16), then the agent stores the DNS name internally.
 A DNS name lookup must be performed on the internally stored DNS name whenever it is being used to contact the peer.

 If a row is created by the managed entity itself and the address type value is dns(16), then the agent stores the IP address internally.
-A DNS reverse lookup must be performed on the internally stored IP address whenever the value is retrieved via SNMP." ::= { peerEntry 2 } peerCompliance MODULE-COMPLIANCE STATUS current DESCRIPTION "The compliance statement the peer MIB."
-MODULE -- this module MANDATORY-GROUPS { peerGroup } OBJECT peerAddressType SYNTAX InetAddressType { ipv4(1), ipv6(2) } DESCRIPTION "An implementation is only required to support IPv4 and IPv6 addresses."
-OBJECT peerAddress SYNTAX InetAddress (SIZE(4|16)) DESCRIPTION "An implementation is only required to support IPv4 and globally unique IPv6 addresses." ::= { somewhere 2 }
+A DNS reverse lookup must be performed on the internally stored IP address whenever the value is retrieved via SNMP."

+::= { peerEntry 2 }

-The following compliance statement specifies that implementations need only support IPv4 addresses and globally unique IPv6 addresses to be compliant.
-Support for DNS names or scoped IPv6 addresses is not required.
+The following compliance statement specifies that compliant implementations need only support IPv4/IPv6 addresses without a zone indices.
+Support for DNS names or IPv4/IPv6 addresses with zone indices is not required.